GeoLabs/zoo-workshop-ogc-125-member-meeting/README.md

 ## Secure access to specific end-points (using HTTP Basic Authentication)

-First run a shell from the running container.
+First, run a shell from the running container.

 ````
 docker exec -it zpgit-zookernel-1 bash
 ````

 From this shell, use the commands below to add an access restriction to the HelloPy execution end-point.
-The `sed` command is used to add the path properly to the list.
+The `sed` command adds the path correctly to the list.

 ````
 cat >> /usr/lib/cgi-bin/oas.cfg << EOF